anwar-lab-ucb/FOP_BOEx_2026/README.md

 This repository includes all raw data and results shown in the paper.

-Data in the main text can be found in [Main](Main) and the supplementary data can be found in [Main](Main).
+Data in the main text can be found in [Main](Main) and the supplementary data can be found in [Supplemental](Supplemental).
 The data are organized by the figure number and letter.
 For example, data for Fig. 2(a) can be found in [Main/Fig 2/a](./Main/Fig 2/a).

 ## Please cite our work as: